dojo/docs/dojo/declare.rst

 New in 1.4.

 By default only constructors are chained automatically.
 In some cases user may want to chain other methods too, e.g., life-cycle methods, which govern how instances are created, modified, and destroy, or methods called for various events.
-Good example is ``destroy()`` method, which destroys external objects and references and can be used by all base classes of an object.
+Good example is ``destroy()`` method, which destroys external objects and references and can be used by all super classes of an object.

 While ``this.inherited()`` takes care of all scenarios, chaining has following benefits: